 - Fruit and nectar-eating bats are good pollinators.

-- Over 50% of the U.S. bat population in the US is endangered or in steep decline.
+- Over 56% of the bat population in the U.S. is endangered or are in danger of being listed as endangered.

-- The largest bat species in the world is the Giant Golden-Crowned Flying Fox with the weight of 2.5 lbs and a wingspan of over 5 feet!
+- The largest bat species in the world is the giant golden-crowned flying fox, with a weight of 2.5 pounds and a wingspan of over 5 feet!

 Why Are Bat Populations Declining?